-The Ultimate Italian Pasta Experience: Ten Must-Try Dishes
+The Best Italian Pasta Experience: Ten Must-Try Dishes

 Estimated reading time: 14 minutes

+Contrary to the popular myth that Marco Polo introduced pasta to Italy from China, pasta was already mentioned in a document from 1250 AD, predating Polo’s return by forty-five years.
 The dry variety of pasta as we know it today originated in the Middle East and was imported into Sicily during the Arab invasions.
 There are references to pasta in Muslim texts as far back as 1,000 AD.
-On the other hand, fresh pasta has been linked to Greece and was probably similarly imported into Italy.
+On the other hand, Greece has been linked to fresh pasta, which was probably similarly imported into Italy.
 One of the most popular dry pasta is from Gragnano near Naples.
-During the 1500s, this town was considered the home of durum wheat pasta, and in the 1750s, the city’s administration reorganized the urban layout to benefit the drying of maccheroni!
+During the 1500s, people considered this town the home of durum wheat pasta, and in the 1750s, the city’s administration reorganized the urban layout to benefit maccheroni drying!

 Ten Best Pasta Dishes Ever

 So what is the difference between dry pasta “pasta secca” and fresh pasta “pasta all’uovo”?
 Well, the ingredients for a start.
-Most dry pasta comes from southern Italy and does not usually contain eggs, which would perish quite quickly in such a hot climate; its essential ingredients are ground semolina flour and water, mixed into a paste and pushed through molds of different shapes.
-It is left to dry at low temperatures over a few days until all the moisture evaporates.
+Southern Italy produces most dry pasta, which usually does not contain eggs since they would perish quickly in such a hot climate.
+Its essential ingredients, ground semolina flour, and water, are mixed into a paste and pushed through molds of different shapes.
+The pasta is then left to dry at low temperatures over a few days until all the moisture evaporates.

 Fresh pasta, traditionally more common in the north and central regions, can be made with different flour types, although the most common is the “00” high-gluten flour.
-Eggs are added to the mixture to create a more malleable, bread-like dough that suits more delicate sauces.
+The mixture includes eggs to create a more malleable, bread-like dough that suits more delicate sauces.

 One is not better than the other, although locals loyal to their regional variety might disagree; it depends on the sauces you will use or the textures you want to experience.
-So, let’s look at some of the most popular pasta dishes and how they were developed.
+So, let’s explore some of the most popular pasta dishes and their development.

 1. Pasta Alla Norma